 Any offshore worker who is injured or died while working in the Outer Continental Shelf is covered by this act, also known as the OCSLA.
 It enforces the payment of disability benefits, rehabilitation costs, and medical expenses for these workers.

 It’s important to know your rights and the types of offshore accidents as a maritime worker.

 - Types of Offshore Accidents.
 Chemical exposure, explosion, and slip and fall are a few of the many accidents that can cause injury or death.

 - Offshore Injury Rights: Do you know your rights if you are injured offshore?
 The right to medical care of your choosing and the right to consult with an experienced maritime attorney should be utilized as soon as possible after an offshore accident or injury.

 Over $1 Billion Recovered For Our Injured Clients

-Talk to New Orleans Maritime Law Lawyers Today
+Talk to a New Orleans Maritime Law Lawyer

 Offshore injuries while working a maritime job can be stressful, and navigating maritime law is no easy task.
 Since it was founded by Hugh Lambert in 1978, The Lambert Firm has represented thousands of injured maritime workers.

 Hugh Lambert has been representing injured maritime workers even before then and represents over 40 years of maritime law experience.
 We can provide valuable insight and will pursue your claim with diligence, protecting you and your rights.